andreock/Bruce_Wiki/Develop-with-Bruce.md

 pio pkg install -l mylib
 ```

 **Warning**: do not commit the `platform.io` auto generated file.
-Instead add your lib in the adequat section of the file.
+Instead add your lib in the adequate section of the file.
 Or ask on the Discord where to write it.

 **Custom library**
 Simply put your lib in `lib/mylib'.
 Then you can import it with: